-The following table sets forth information regarding compensation awarded to or earned by the executive officers listed below during the years ended December 31, 2016 and December 31, 2015.
+The following table sets forth information regarding compensation awarded to or earned by the executive officers listed below during the years ended December 31, 2017 and December 31, 2016.
 As an emerging growth company, we comply with the executive compensation disclosure rules applicable to "smaller reporting companies," as such term is defined in the rules promulgated under the Securities Act, which require compensation disclosure for our principal executive officer and the two most highly compensated executive officers other than our principal executive officer.
 These three officers are referred to as our named executive officers.

-Non-equity Incentive Salary Bonus Stock Awards Option Awards Plan Compensation All Other Compensation Total Name and Principal Position Year (\$) (\$) (\$) (1) (\$) (2) (\$)(3) (\$) (\$) Stephen T. Isaacs 2016 572,000 1,317,538 1,055,806 251,700 3,197,044 Chairman of the Board, President and Chief Executive Officer 2015 550,000 400,000(4) 1,783,935 275,000 3,008,935 Blaine Templeman(5) 2016 459,000 533,017 422,092 146,900 92,783(6) 1,653,792 Executive Vice President, General Counsel and Secretary Natalie Sacks, M.D.(7) 2016 139,837 100,000(8) 714,500 2,297,350 44,300 3,295,987 Chief Medical Officer
+Non-equity Incentive Stock Option Plan All Othe Salary Awards Awards Compensation Compensat Total Name and Principal Position Year (\$) (\$)(1) (\$)(2) (\$)(3) (\$) (\$) Stephen T. Isaacs 2017 589,000 1,258,280 622,159 265,100 2,734,539 Chairman of the Board, President and Chief Executive Officer 2016 572,000 1,317,538 1,055,806 251,700 - 3,197,044 Andrea van Elsas(4) 2017 384,019 1,051,529 196,888 125,981 1,758,417 Chief Scientific Officer Blaine Templeman 2017 472,800 420,320 196,888 141,800 - 1,231,809 Chief Legal Officer and Secretary 2016 459,000 533,017 422,092 146,900 92,783 1,653,792

-- (1) The amounts in the "Stock Awards" column reflect the aggregate grant date fair value of calculated restricted stock unit ("RSU") awards in accordance with the provisions of Accounting Standards Codification (ASC) 718, Compensation-Stock Compensation.
-The assumptions that we used to calculate these amounts are discussed in the notes to our audited consolidated financial statements included in our annual report on Form 10-K for the year ended December 31, 2016.
+- (1) The amounts in the "Stock Awards" column reflect the aggregate grant date fair value of restricted stock unit ("RSU") awards calculated in accordance with the provisions of Accounting Standards Codification (ASC) 718, Compensation-Stock Compensation.
+The assumptions that we used to calculate these amounts are discussed in the notes to our audited consolidated financial statements included in our annual report on Form 10-K for the year ended December 31, 2017.
 These amounts do not reflect the actual economic value that will be realized by the named executive officer upon the vesting of the RSU awards. - (2) The amounts in the "Option Awards" column reflect the aggregate grant date fair value of stock options granted during the calendar year computed in accordance with the provisions of ASC-718.
-The assumptions that we used to calculate these amounts are discussed in the notes to our audited consolidated financial statements included in our annual report on Form 10-K for the year ended December 31, 2016.
-These amounts do not reflect the actual economic value that will be realized by the named executive officer upon the vesting of the stock options, the exercise of the stock options, or the sale of the common stock underlying such stock options. - (3) The amounts in the "Non-Equity Incentive Plan Compensation" column reflect annual performance based cash bonuses earned in the applicable fiscal year. - (4) Represents a discretionary bonus approved in March 2015 by the Compensation Committee. - (5) Mr. Templeman was not a named executive officer in 2015. - (6) Represents relocation assistance. - (7) Dr. Sacks joined the Company in August 2016. - (8) Represents a discretionary signing bonus approved in August 2016 by the Compensation Committee.
+The assumptions that we used to calculate these amounts are discussed in the notes to our audited consolidated financial statements included in our annual report on Form 10-K for the year ended December 31, 2017.
+These amounts do not reflect the actual economic value that will be realized by the named executive officer upon the vesting of the stock options, the exercise of the stock options, or the sale of the common stock underlying such stock options. - (3) The amounts in the "Non-Equity Incentive Plan Compensation" column reflect annual performance based cash bonuses earned in the applicable fiscal year. - (4) The amount in the "Salary" column has been converted from Euro to US Dollars at the average exchange rate for 2017 of 1.129 Euros per US Dollar and the amount in the "Non-equity Incentive Plan Compensation" column has been converted from Euro to US Dollars at the average exchange for the period from January 1, 2018 to February 28, 2018 of 1.235 Euros per US Dollar.

-Outstanding Equity Awards at December 31, 2016
+OutstandingEquity Awards at December 31, 2017

-The following table provides information regarding outstanding equity awards held by our named executive officers at December 31, 2016.
+The following table provides information regarding outstanding equity awards held by our named executive officers at December 31, 2017.